-The executive chair of our Board also receives further annualized cash compensation of \$40,000.
 All cash retainers were paid on a quarterly basis in arrears to non-employee directors who continue to serve as members of the Board on the last business day of each calendar quarter.

-For 2021, the non-employee director equity compensation program was modified to provide an annual equity award for 75,000 options and 10,000 RSUs to be granted on the date of each of our annual shareholder meetings (our prior practice was to grant annual awards in December each year, with the last annual award under our historical director compensation program made in December 2019).
-The executive chair also receives an additional 75,000 annual options and an additional 10,000 annual RSUs to recognize his leadership and workload.
-The annual options vest in equal monthly installments over one year and the annual RSUs vest in full on the earlier of one-year from grant or the next annual shareholder meeting.
-The foregoing grants to non-employee directors joining our Board other than at an annual stockholder meeting will be prorated for the number of months remaining until our next annual stockholder meeting.
+In 2022, our non-employee directors were each granted an equity award for 100,000 options and 40,000 shares of restricted stock on the date of our annual shareholder meeting.
+The Chair also received an additional 40,000 annual shares of restricted stock to recognize his leadership and workload.
+The options vest in equal monthly installments over one year and the shares of restricted stock vest in full on the earlier of one-year from grant or the next annual shareholder meeting.